History of Us

 The Beginning

 By 1957 the old building was becoming uneconomic to maintain, nor could it be enlarged.
-A Committee was set up to find a site and negotiate with the County Council for a new “Community Centre”.
-The old building and site was sold, to be replaced by shops and living accommodation.
+A Committee was set up to find a site and negotiate with the County Council for a new community centre.
+The old building and site were sold and later replaced by shops and living accommodation.

 The Building

-Bucks County Council erected a new Community Centre in 1961-62 on a site at Mill Meadow owned by Amersham Rural District Council.
-The original building comprised the Hall and Stage, Players room, Mary Smithells room, Foyer, office and toilets.
+Bucks County Council constructed a new Community Centre between1961 and 1962 on a site at Mill Meadow owned by Amersham Rural District Council.
+The original building included the main Hall and Stage, Players room, Mary Smithells room, Foyer, office and toilet facilities.

 Links with Statutory Authorities